 Insiya Hussain is an Assistant Professor of Management.
 Her research focuses on understanding how employees can overcome the challenges of speaking up at work to share their ideas and opinions, advocate social issues, and negotiate for personal rewards.
 Insiya’s research has been published in Academy of Management Journal and Journal of Applied Psychology.
 Her work has also been featured in practitioner outlets including Harvard Business Review.
+She is a member of the Editorial Review Board at Academy of Management Journal.
 Prior to joining academia, Insiya worked at J.P.
 Morgan’s investment bank and as a Project Manager at technology companies.
 She earned her Bachelor’s degree in Economics from Columbia University, and her Ph.D. in Organizational Behavior from the University of Maryland.

 Show all publications